2018 Boise State Broncos football team: Mountain West media days

 During the Mountain West media days held July 24–25 at the Cosmopolitan on the Las Vegas Strip, the Broncos were unanimously predicted as favorites to win the Mountain Division title.

-Media poll

 Preseason All-Mountain West Team

 The Broncos had eight players selected to the preseason all-Mountain West team.
 Quarterback Brett Rypien was selected as preseason offensive player of the year and kick/punt returner Avery Williams was selected as preseason special teams player of the year.